 Conditions listed in HEAplus Definition Related Conditions Anemia A condition marked by a lack of healthy red blood cells to carry enough oxygen to the body's tissues.
 Symptoms include feeling tired and weak.
 Anemia of chronic disease B12 or Folic Acid deficiency Hemolytic anemias Iron deficiency Neutropenia Pernicious Sickle cell Thrombocytopenia Human Immunodeficiency Virus (HIV) A virus that attacks the body's immune system.
 There is currently no cure.
-HIV-1 HIV-2 Acquired Immune Deficiency Syndrome (AIDS) caused by HIV AIDS - Related Complex (ARC)
+HIV-1 HIV-2 Acquired Immune Deficiency Syndrome (AIDS) A disease caused by HIV with an increased risk for developing certain cancers and infections due to a weakened immune AIDS - Related Complex (ARC)